 When you say that websites got penalized for buying backlinks, what do you mean?

-Google is constantly rolling out new updates to their algorithm that identify black hat SEO tactics (buying backlinks, keyword stuffing, etc.).
+Google is constantly rolling out new updates to its algorithm that identify black hat SEO tactics (buying backlinks, keyword stuffing, etc.).
 Once these tactics are uncovered, Google “penalizes” those sites by eliminating that site’s most valuable search rankings.

 In other words, a site that ranks first in Google for “Denver pizza shop” might drop to page 5 of Google if they are caught buying backlinks.
 Now scale this out for every other variant that the site ranks for: